ix-ax/axsharp/docs/articles/blazor/LAYOUTS.md

 # Layouts

-This file describes layouts, which are supported by Vortex.Presentation.Blazor framework.
-You will see examples and usage of supported layouts and how they can be nested.
+This file describes layouts, which are supported by Ix.Presentation.Blazor framework.

 Following layouts are supported within the framework: